China: Sichuan

 Flights before and after the tour start/end, visa, travel insurance, tips to tour leaders, laundry, drinks, and other items of a personal nature.

 Day 1: Arrivals into one of Chengdu's two international airports (CTU or TFU).
 All participants arriving on this day will be met and transferred to our nearby hotel.
-Exploring the vicinity at dusk might produce Light-vented Bulbul or Chinese Blackbird.
+Exploring the vicinity at dusk might produce Light-vented Bulbul, White-browed Laughingthrush or Chinese Blackbird.
 Night in Chengdu.

-Day 2: Catching a bullet train northwards, we'll do some initial birding at Gonggaling on our way up to Roegerai.
-This forest will give us our first chance for a few tricky specialties like Chinese Grouse, Sichuan Jay, and Three-banded Rosefinch, before we continue onwards and arrive in the late evening at our hotel on the edge of the Tibetan Plateau.
+Day 2: Catching a bullet train northward, we'll do some initial birding east of Chuanzhuzi on our way up to Roegerai.
+This will give us good chances to see Tibetan Snowcock, Grandala, our first Blue Eared Pheasant, both the sublime Crested Tit-warbler and White-browed Tit-Warbler, the magnificent Chinese Rubythroat, Pink-rumped Rosefinch, and much more before we continue onwards and arrive in the late evening at our hotel on the edge of the Tibetan Plateau.

-Day 3-4: Two full days of birding the Tibetan Plateau around Roeurgai, where we hope to cross paths with Tibetan Partridge, Black-necked Crane, Brown-cheeked Rail, and of course the much-wanted monotypic Przevalski’s Finch (or Pinktail).
-Other fantastic Tibetan specialties could include Upland Buzzard, the huge Tibetan Lark, Ground Tit, Black-winged Snowfinch, Rufous-necked Snowfinch, White-rumped Snowfinch, Giant Shrike, White-browed Tit, and the colourful White-browed Tit-warbler.
-We will also have time to visit the high-elevation forests of Baxi, where we can find Verreaux’s Monal-Partridge, Blue Eared Pheasant, Giant Laughingthrush, Snowy-cheeked Laughingthrush, Elliot's Laughingthrush, Plain Laughingthrush, Spectacled Parrotbill, White-backed Thrush, Sichuan Tit, Buff-barred Warbler, Chinese White-browed Rosefinch, plus more chances for Chinese Grouse and Sichuan Jay.
+Day 3-4: Two full days of birding the Tibetan Plateau around Roeurgai, where we hope to cross paths with Tibetan Partridge, Black-necked Crane, Brown-cheeked Rail, and of course the much-wanted monotypic Przevalski’s Finch (AKA Pinktail).
+Other fantastic Tibetan specialties could include Upland Buzzard, the huge Tibetan Lark, Ground Tit, Black-winged Snowfinch, Rufous-necked Snowfinch, White-rumped Snowfinch, Black-winged Snowfinch, Giant Grey Shrike, White-browed Tit, and the colourful White-browed Tit-warbler.

 Day 5: After some final birding, we will head south towards Maerkang, our destination for the next two nights.
-We will make stops en route, including more time to look for Przevalski’s Finch if needed.
+We will make stops en route, including more time to look for Przevalski’s Finch and Sichuan Jay if needed.
 Night in Maerkang.

-Day 6: The entire day will be spent birding the coniferous forests of Mengbishan, where we will be searching for Verreaux’s Monal-Partridge if we still need it, plus chances for White Eared Pheasant and Blood Pheasant.
-Other species may include Przevalski’s Nuthatch, the beautiful Crested Tit-warbler, Sichuan Leaf Warbler, White-winged Grosbeak, Pink-rumped Rosefinch, and Himalayan Beautiful Rosefinch.
+Day 6: The entire day will be spent birding the coniferous forests of Mengbishan, where we will be searching primarily for Chestnut-throated Monal-Partridge, plus good chances for White Eared Pheasant and Blood Pheasant.
+Other species may include Black Woodpecker, Przevalski’s Nuthatch, the beautiful Crested Tit-warbler again, Sichuan Leaf Warbler, Collared Grosbeak, White-winged Grosbeak, Streaked Rosefinch, and more chances for a few previously mentioned species like Crested Tit-warbler.
 Night in Maerkang.

-Day 11: Labahe is much less-visited by birders than other parts of Sichuan, but is certainly the best place to see the phenomenal Firethroat (and acts as a backup for many of the species we searched for at Wolong).
-This is also our best chance to see the stunning Temminck's Tragopan!
-Other new species here might include Grey-hooded Fulvetta, Fulvous Parrotbill, the rare Per David's Tit, lovely Fire-capped Tit, Black-browed Bushtit, Brown Bush Warbler, Grey-sided Bush Warbler, Large-billed Leaf Warbler, and of course the stunning Golden Bush Robin.
+Day 9: Labahe is much less visited by birders than other parts of Sichuan, but is certainly the best place to see the phenomenal Firethroat (and acts as a backup for many of the species we searched for at Wolong).
+We also have a chance to see the stunning Temminck's Tragopan and stupendous Lady Amherst's Pheasant!
+Other new species here might include Grey-hooded Fulvetta, Fulvous Parrotbill, the rare Per David's Tit, lovely Fire-capped Tit, Black-browed Bushtit, Brown Bush Warbler, Grey-sided Bush Warbler, Claudia's Leaf Warbler, and Large-billed Leaf Warbler.
+On the mammal front, we could see Chinese Takin, Tufted Deer, and Chinese Goral.
 Night near Labahe NNR.

-Day 13-14: The boardwalk at Wawushan offers some phenomenal birding, transecting several hundred metres of elevation through thick stands of bamboo.
-This is one of the best places in the world to see Red Panda, and we certainly expect to see this stunning mammal during our short time here.
-There is an astounding diversity of parrotbills in the bamboo too: Ashy-throated, Fulvous, Brown, Golden, Great, Three-toed, and the scarce Grey-hooded Parrotbill are all targets.
-Other additions to our bird list might include Sichuan Leaf Warbler, Emei Leaf Warbler, Alstrom’s Warbler, Bianchi's Warbler, Sichuan Bush Warbler, White-collared Yuhina, Golden-brested Fulvetta, and Fujian Niltava.
-The scarce Sichuan Treecreeper and retiring Sichuan Thrush are best searched for here, but these two are always tricky.
+Day 13-14: The boardwalk at Wawushan offers some phenomenal birds, transecting several hundred metres of elevation through thick stands of bamboo.
+This is one of the best places in the world to see Chinese Red Panda, and we certainly expect to see this stunning mammal during our short time here.
+There is an astounding diversity of parrotbills in the bamboo too: Fulvous Parrotbill, Brown Parrotbill, Golden Parrotbill, Great Parrotbill, Three-toed Parrotbill, and the scarce Grey-hooded Parrotbill are all targets.
+Other additions to our bird list might include Emei Shan Liocichla, Emei Leaf Warbler, Kloss's Leaf Warbler, Alstrom’s Warbler, Bianchi's Warbler, Sichuan Bush Warbler, White-collared Yuhina, Golden-breasted Fulvetta, and Fujian Niltava.
+The scarce Sichuan Treecreeper is a possibility, while we will also focus on finding Sichuan Thrush.
+A few other birds like Eurasian Three-toed Woodpecker and Darjeeling Woodpecker are also around.
 Nights near Wawushan.

 Day 15: This morning we will head to Tanshi Village, where we can spend an initial session in one of the hides this afternoon.

 Day 16: Now famous for being a reliable site for the mythical Sichuan Partridge, the feeding hides at Tanshi will also give us some awesome photographic opportunities for Lady Amherst's Pheasant and Silver Pheasant, with the small chance of an appearance by a furtive male Temminck's Tragopan.
-Other regular visitors which we should be able to see and photograph at close range include Chinese Bamboo Partridge, Red-winged Laughingthrush, Buffy Laughingthrush, White-browed Laughingthrush, Chinese Babax, Emei Shan Liocicla, and Black-streaked Scimitar-Babbler.
-After lunch we'll depart for Chengdu with drop-offs at back the airport (CTU or TFU) in time for evening flights.
+Other regular visitors which we should be able to see and photograph at close range include Chinese Bamboo Partridge, Red-winged Laughingthrush, Buffy Laughingthrush, White-browed Laughingthrush, Chinese Babax, Emei Shan Liocichla, and Black-streaked Scimitar-Babbler.
+Both Chinese Hwamei and Golden Parrotbill should also be encountered here in the thick bamboo.
+After lunch we'll return to Chengdu, with drop-offs back at the airport (CTU or TFU) in time for evening flights.